JoeStrout/fathoms-edge/progress.md

 So I think that's all working, though it might be good to get some user testing to see if there are any item duplication or destruction exploits.

 Next on the to-do list is gold.
 I'm inclined to treat gold as just an ordinary stackable item, with a value of 1 and a very low size (maybe 0.01).
 Then we don't need so much special code; we can have gold on the map, in containers, or dropped by mobs, all for free.
 We might want a bit of special code to keep gold sorted to the top of the inventory list.
 Also, should we refer to it as "coins" rather than "gold"?
 Hmm.
+Claude says that most rougelikes use "gold", so that's what players are used to seeing.
+I should probably stick with that.

+Playing around with gold/coin icons:
+AAAAAAPgB/AN+Bv8G/wb/Bv8G/wb/A34B/AD4AAAAAA= (single coin, standing up) AAAD4A/4H/wf/A/4E+QMGBPkDBgT5AwYE+QMGAfwAAA= (neat stack of 5 coins) A+AP+B/8H/wP+BPkDBgD5gYcCfIGDBn0DhgT5AwYA+A= (sloppy stack of 6 coins) AAAAAAAAAAAAAAAAAAAAAAAAA+AO+B38HfwO+APgAAA= (single coin, lying down)

+A fun idea is to have the graphic actually change to show the amount of coins, up to some limit.
+Perhaps:

+AAAAAAAAAAAAAAAAAAAAAAAAA+AO+B38HfwO+APgAAA= (1 coin)
+AAAAAAAAAAAAAAAAAfAHfA7+Dv43fHHwdgA74A+AAAA= (2 coins)
+AAAAAAAAAAAAAAHwB3wO/i7+d3x58D4ED7wAOAPgAAA= (3 coins)
+AAAAAAAAA+AO+B38HfwO+BPkDBgT5AwYE+QMGAPgAAA= (4 coins)
+AAAD4A74Hfwd/A74E+QMGBPkDBgT5AwYE+QMGAPgAAA= (5+ coins)

+Implemented that.
+Working like a charm!
+I don't have any special sorting for it in the inventory list, but I'm going to wait on that until I have a stronger sense of how we want to sort that in general.
+So I'm calling the "gold" feature done for now.